 The Center provides its employees with a 401(k) retirement plan (the "Plan").
 Employees are eligible to contribute to the Plan upon reaching age 18 and completing three months of qualified service.
 Employees are eligible to receive matching and discretionary contributions upon reaching age 21 and completing one year of qualified service.
-For the years ended June 30, 2017 and 2016, the Center provided a discretionary matching contribution of \$30,033 and \$20,504, respectively.
+For the years ended June 30, 2018 and 2017, the Center provided a discretionary matching contribution of \$24,167 and \$30,033, respectively.

-NOTE 15 - COMMITMENTS
+Note 15-Commitments

-The Center leases certain office equipment under noncancellable agreements.
-Rent expense for all operating leases for 2017 and 2016 totaled \$17,099 and \$16,170, respectively.
-During the year ended June 30, 2015, the Center entered into a noncancellable agreement for lighting maintenance services.
-Maintenance expense related to this agreement for 2017 and 2016 totaled \$37,793 and \$38,057, respectively.
+The Center leases certain office equipment under non-cancellable agreements expiring at various times through November 2019.
+Rent expense for all operating leases for 2018 and 2017 totaled \$19,510 and \$17,099, respectively.
+During the year ended June 30, 2015, the Center entered into a non-cancellable agreement for lighting maintenance services expiring March 2020.
+Maintenance expense related to this agreement for 2018 and 2017 totaled \$35,357 and \$37,793, respectively.

-Future minimum commitments under the agreements are as follows as of June 30, 2017:
+Future minimum commitments under the agreements are as follows as of June 30, 2018: